 - Mark the boundaries of the permanent area with meter tapes or cones.

 - Place a quadrat inside the permanent area using a series of two, three-digit numbers, selected at random.
-Use the LiMPETS random number table for your site of interest, located in the Datasheets and Forms section of this website.

 - Using the random number tables, close your eyes and randomly point to a number on the table marked “Coordinate 1.”
 Randomly select a second number from the table marked “Coordinate 2.”
 Record these numbers on the datasheet.